NicMcPhee/refactor-rustlings-try-from-into/README.md

 ### Handle slices using arrays

-A simple way to refactor the slice version is to keep the length test and extract the `red`, `green`, and `blue` components, and then call the array version:
+A simple way to refactor the slice version is to keep the length test, extract the `red`, `green`, and `blue` components, and then call the array version: